Medical Assistant Courses

 Entry to the profession generally requires a diploma or certificate.
 Most states don’t have formal educational requirements, but employers will prefer to see medical assistant training on your résumé.
 You can attend a medical assistant training program in a local college, career college, or in an online program.
 The training will include laboratory and/or clinical sessions that offer hands-on practice in drawing blood, taking vital statistics and assisting with routine medical procedures.

-- Make the Most of Medical Assistant Training
+- Make the Most of Your Medical Assistant Courses

 Has it been a while since you’ve been in school?
 Be sure to attend the orientation session for your program—either online or in-person—and set yourself up for success from the start.
 Organize these essentials before the first day of class: